Ed7527/100-days-of-code/log.md

 **Link(s) to work**
 1. [Cash Buckets on Google Play] (https://play.google.com/store/apps/details?id=com.edwardtorpy.cashbuckets&hl=en)
 2. [Small project to experiment with overriding the back button] (https://github.com/Ed7527/Modifybackbutton)

+### Day 2
+08-June-17

+***Today's progress***:
+- Updated Cash Buckets app to display warnig before user deletes bucket
+- Added menu to Cash Buckets

+**Thoughts**
+Adding the warning was very easy.
+Adding the menu wasn't hard but Android Studio doesn't seem to autocomplete onCreateOptionsMenu() or onOptionsItemSelected().
+Having minor spelling mistakes are just as good as typing something completely different.
+Once recognised it was easy to fix.
+I still need to find a good way to share some of the project publicly on Github while at the same keeping certain files private.

+**Link(s) to work**
+1. [Cash Buckets on Google Play] (https://play.google.com/store/apps/details?id=com.edwardtorpy.cashbuckets&hl=en)